 4) Find support

-It can be helpful to share your story with others who understand where you’re coming from, whether that is a counselor, a support group, or another person grieving the person you lost.
+It can be helpful to share your story with others who understand where you’re coming from, whether that is a counselor, a mental health support group, or another person grieving the person you lost.
 It can be easy to isolate yourself on holidays, but this may not be the best strategy to help you deal with your loss.

 You can ask a doctor or counselor for a recommendation for a support group, or you could search online or on social media to find a group that fits your needs.
 Another option is to spend some time with other people who loved your partner.
 They will be feeling the loss too, and while your grief may not be the same, you can share memories and lean on one another.
 Remember, you are not alone in this process.
 You deserve support in your time of mourning.